magento/merchdocs/src/sales-channels/asc/product-listing-details.md

 ---

-The Product Listing Details page provides additional information on your active products, including the Listing Activity Log which displays the changes on an individual SKU / Product.
+The _Product Listing Details_ page provides additional information on your active products, including the Listing Activity Log which shows the changes on an individual SKU / Product.
 This information can help you understand competitive metrics on your products and on individual SKU/product changes.

-- **Listing Details**: Product details including the Name and Amazon Seller SKU.
+- **Listing Details** - Product details including the Name and Amazon Seller SKU.
-- **Listing Activity Log**: Historical record of all the changes that have occurred for this listing, such as pricing and quantity/stock changes.
+- **Listing Activity Log** - Historical record of all the changes that have occurred for this listing, such as pricing and quantity/stock changes.
 No further actions are required.
 This is provided for review to understand the change history.
-- **Buy Box Competitor Pricing**: This displays data on Amazon's [Buy Box]({% link sales-channels/asc/buy-box-competitor-pricing.md %}) status and competitor pricing.
+- **Buy Box Competitor Pricing** - This shows data on Amazon's [Buy Box]({% link sales-channels/asc/buy-box-competitor-pricing.md %}) status and competitor pricing.
-- **Lowest Competitor Pricing**: This displays the lowest Amazon competitor's pricing and feedback information.
+- **Lowest Competitor Pricing** - This shows the lowest Amazon competitor's pricing and feedback information.

 {% include amazon-workspace-controls.md %}

 ## Listing Details

-Displays product information includes:
+Shows product information includes:

 - Amazon Name
 - Catalog (Magento) SKU